Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Preliminaries

 \textbf{Episodic RL:} We consider an episodic RL problem $\mathcal{M} = (\sS, \sA, H, \mP, \vmu_0)$, where $\sS$ is the state space and $\sA$ is the action space (both can be continuous), $H$ is the RL planning horizon, $\mP = \{\mP_h\}_{h=1}^H$ is the set of transition kernels, and $\vmu_0$ is the initial distribution.
 At the beginning of each episode, the agent will choose a policy $\pi$ represented by $H$ functions $\{\pi_h:\sS \to \mathcal{P}(\sA)\}_{h=1}^H$, where $\mathcal{P}(\sA)$ denotes the set of all probability distributions over the action space.
 Then, an initial state $s_1$ is sampled from the initial distribution $\vmu_0$.
 At step $h$, the agent takes an action $a_h = \pi_h(s_h)$ after observing state $s_h$.
 The environment then moves to the next state $s_{h+1}$ sampled from the distribution $\mP_h(\cdot|s_h,a_h)$ without revealing any reward feedback.
 We use $\tau$ to denote a trajectory with planing horizon $H$, i.e., $\tau = \{(s_h, a_h)\}_{h=1}^H$.

 \textbf{Trajectory Reward:} we assume the expected reward of each trajectory $\tau$ is a general function $r(\tau)$ which maps any trajectory to a value in $[0, H]$~\citep{zhang24RLHFQ}.
-Without loss of generality, we scale the average per-step reward into $[0,1]$.
-Note that this model captures a broadened class of RL problems including classic MDPs, convex MDPs~\citep{Zhang20ConvexMDP,Zahavy21ConvexMDP} and maximum entropy exploration~\citep{Hazan19MaxEntropy}.
+Without loss of generality, we scale the average per-step reward into $[0,1]$, and the return of the trajectory does not necessarily need to be the sum of per-step rewards.
 For any given policy $\pi$, we can formulate the initial value function $V_1^{\pi}(s)$ as the expected reward of trajectories starting from $s$ with policy $\pi$:

 The goal of the RL problem is to find a policy to maximize $V(\pi) = \E_{s\sim \vmu_0}[V_1^\pi(s)]$.

 \textbf{Policy Parameterization:} to address the large state space $\sS$ and action space $\sA$ in most RL problems, we assume access to a parameterized policy network $\mathsf{N}_{\vtheta}: \sS \times [H] \to \mathcal{P}(\sA)$ which takes a state and a decision-making step as input, and then outputs the probability distribution of the next action.
 Here $\vtheta \in \sR^d$ is the policy network parameter vector.
 Each parameter $\vtheta$ through the policy network will induce a policy which we slightly abuse the notation and use $\pi_{\vtheta}$ to denote.